AIMC-Spec: A Benchmark Dataset for Automatic Intrapulse Modulation Classification under Variable Noise Conditions: Conclusion

 \subsection{Future Works}

-Future work should extend AIMC-Spec to include additional modulation classes and finer grained SNR intervals to better assess model robustness in harsh conditions.
-Furthermore, more benchmarking algorithms, including those not originally designed for AIMC, should be explored to evaluate cross-domain generalizability.
+Future work will extend AIMC-Spec by incorporating additional intrapulse modulation types and expanding the diversity of signal conditions used during dataset generation.
+Including a broader range of modulation behaviors will allow more comprehensive benchmarking and help evaluate model performance across increasingly complex classification tasks.

-Beyond architectural benchmarking, future iterations of AIMC-Spec will incorporate greater environmental realism by integrating measured or parameter-derived radar signals and by simulation operation effects such as multipath propagation, fading, pulse dropouts, phase jitter, and measurement noise.
-These additions will enable the dataset to emulate real-world conditions more accurately and provide a stronger basis for evaluating resilience and generalization performance.
+Beyond architectural benchmarking, future iterations of AIMC-Spec will incorporate greater environmental realism by integrating measured or parameter-derived radar signals and by simulating operational effects such as multipath propagation, fading, pulse dropouts, phase jitter, and measurement noise.
+These additions will enable the dataset to emulate real-world conditions more accurately and provide a stronger basis for evaluating algorithm robustness and generalization performance.

-With ongoing updates, AIMC-Spec can evolve into a lasting benchmark for the AIMC community.
-Its structured, transparent design enables reproducible research, fair comparisons, and clearer insights into model behavior-providing a foundation for future research in intrapulse modulation classification.
+With continued development, AIMC-Spec can evolve into a comprehensive benchmark for the AIMC community.
+Its structured and transparent design supports reproducible experimentation, fair comparison between algorithms, and deeper analysis of how model architectures respond to challenging signal environments.